Alamb-Techies/white-space/README.md

 ---

-White Space lets you display text in a very large font directly from your smart phones.
+White Space lets you display text in a  large font directly from your smartphones.

-Which comes handy when you needs to display text to someone else staying at a distance.
+White Space comes in handy when you need to display text to someone else staying at a distance.

-Rendering happens locally on your phone and your text is not transmitted to any servers.
+Rendering happens locally on your phone therefore your text is never to any servers.
 How cool!

-White Space was originally developed to communicate something to someone else at a distance at the time of Covid-19 pandemic.
+White Space was originally developed to communicate something to someone else at a distance in the time of the Covid-19 pandemic.

 **How to Contribute**